The Erie Canal: A Tale of Water and Gravity (Zoom)

 Buck Beasom

-Buck Beasom worked in the private sector for 40 years in accounting, finance, systems design, applications development, and database administration.The last three decades of that career included 20+ years teaching Business and Economics to conventional and adult college students and a five-year stint teaching History.
-He teaches courses for OLLI Chapters all across the country.
+Buck Beasom worked in the private sector for 40 years in accounting, finance, systems design, applications development, and database administration.The last three decades of that career included 20+ years teaching business and economics courses to conventional and adult college students and a five-year stint teaching History in public schools.
+He teaches courses for OLLI chapters all across the country.